Ways to Improve Your Bathroom Lighting

 An area of bathroom lighting that is often overlooked is the shower, tub, or Jacuzzi.
 It is suggested that one or two recessed downlights with special shower trims be used to illuminate each of these areas.
 If the bathroom is already finished, a remodel, recessed housing can be used for this purpose.
 A shower trim, with a glass diffuser and a special gasket, should be used in these areas.
 You may want to consider selecting a shower trim with a domed glass diffuser because this shape often gives the most uniform distribution of light.

 When you’re taking a tranquil soak in the tub, or just waking up in the morning, you don't always need (or want!) to operate your bathroom at full brightness.
 By controlling your lights on a dimmer, you get to customize your bathroom’s light level, and also save energy.
 When you dim a light source by 50%, you’ll save 40% of what it costs to power that light at full brightness.
 They are perfect for mood lighting and night lighting as well.
 Decorative night lights are another affordable way to add some style to your bathroom while providing a soft glow at night.
+If you don’t want to lose access to a power outlet with a plug-in night light, here’s an easy solution: Replace your outlet's face plate with a night-light integrated wall plate.

 Simple Bathroom Lighting Design Techniques